csb1g11/defuse-code-dojo/README.md

 ### Layout
 - 15 minute setup and introduction (refreshments will be available)
-- 1 hour coding, ask questions, explore different techniques and try to meet the milestones
+- 1 hour coding, ask questions, explore different techniques
 - 15 minute wash up, discuss different approaches and demos

 ### Challenge
 - You need to cut the right wires!
 That is, cutting wires in the right order will defuse the bomb but cutting them in the wrong order or cutting none at all will make it explode

 ### Part 1
- - If you have anything wrong in the wrong order, the bomb will explode
+- If you have anything in the wrong order, the bomb will explode
- - There can be multiple wires with the same colour and these instructions are for one wire at a time
+- There can be multiple wires with the same colour and the instructions below are for one wire at a time
- - Once you cut a wire you can forget about the previous ones
+- Once you cut a wire you can forget about the previous rule

  - If you cut a white cable you can't cut white or black cable
  - If you cut a red cable you have to cut a green one
  - If you cut a black cable it is not allowed to cut a white, green or orange one
  - If you cut a orange cable you should cut a red or black one
  - If you cut a green one you have to cut an orange or white one
  - If you cut a purple cable you can't cut a purple, green, orange or white cable

 - For each input, you should print out whether the bomb exploded or was safely defused
  ```